leejo/CGI.pm/README.md

     }

 However it isn't clear that any browser currently knows what to do with this status code.
-It might be better just to create an HTML page that warns the user of the problem.
+It might be better just to create a page that warns the user of the problem.

 # COMPATIBILITY WITH CGI-LIB.PL